• Journals

 TRIANNUAL · 6 x 9 · ISSN 2995-1151 · E-ISSN 2995-116x

-Do Kyun David Kim, Editor in Chief, and Yeonsoo Kim, Associate Editor
+Dal Yong Jin, Editor in Chief, and Jihoon Kim, Associate Editor

 The Korean Journal of Communication (KJC) is a peer-reviewed publication dedicated to disseminating scholarly research, book reviews, insightful commentaries, and meticulous field notes and data analysis.
 The journal's primary objective is to foster the advancement and wider dissemination of Korean communication studies.
 KJC places significant emphasis on the breadth of its scope, which encompasses theory-based research, pioneering theory development, and cutting-edge methodological approaches to Korean communication research.
 Furthermore, the journal highly values contributions from both the social sciences and humanities disciplines, recognizing their unique insights and perspectives.
 Consequently, manuscripts from disciplines other than communication scholarship are also welcomed and appreciated by the journal.